DDMAL/linkedmusic-website/papers.md

 ***

+Kumar, T K Gireesh, and Praseetha Gireesh.
+2022.
+“Towards a National Collection: Metadata Aggregation of Digital Cultural Heritage.”
+In *CALIBER 2022: Varanasi*, UP, 16.
+32. Varanasi, UP, INDIA: INFLIBNET Centre. http://ir.inflibnet.ac.in/handle/1944/2389.

+> In the past few decades communities have embraced digital technologies to gather, record, and organize their collection in a systematic way to enhance its discoverability which empowers diverse audiences worldwide.
+Galleries, Libraries, Archives, Museums (GLAMs), cultural organizations, and memory institutions go beyond the physical display and engaged in transforming the online exploration of cultural artifacts and historical archives by harnessing innovative technologies.
+Cultural content in digitized form is an important resource and providing online access to these resources enhances their visibility, which can in turn contribute to the economic growth of the country.
+The potential of digital technology can also be utilized for bringing multiple cultural heritage collections together for better visualization and accessibility.
+However, standards-based and compatible technologies for the digitization process are essential for their uniformity and interoperability so that they can eliminate the challenges associated with discoverability and usage of resources by potential audiences.
+Cultural heritage aggregators are platforms that can address the difficulties of discoverability in cultural heritage resources by enabling search across multiple cultural heritage collections and improving access to the contents.
+This study gives an overview of the various Indian initiatives to safeguard the cultural heritage assets of the country, and its major digital initiatives in this direction, and highlights the need for an Indian aggregator platform for a national collection of cultural heritage.

+***

 Kuys, Gerard, and Ansgar Scherp.
 2022.
 “Representing Persons and Objects in Complex Historical Events Using the Event Model F.” *Journal of Open Humanities Data* 8 (0).
 Ubiquity Press:22. https://doi.org/10.5334/johd.84.

 > The digital representation and publishing of human history on the web has so far been stuck at the digital unlocking of collections of historical items.
 Those collections are described by metadata mostly for curation and for findability metadata that are put on the web in the manner of a library catalog.
 Usually, there is little on ‘aboutness’.
 This is unfortunate, as modern representations of knowledge and web-based interactive presentation techniques offer ample opportunities for a more complex representation and richer interaction with digital history.
 In this contribution, we argue for a history in digital data that is treated for what it is: an interpretation, like all history, while remaining traceable to its information carriers.

+***

+Lee, Mihwa.
+2022.
+“BIBFRAME’s Application Method for Reflecting LRM in Linked Data.” *International Federation of Library Associations and Institutions (IFLA)*. http://repository.ifla.org/bitstream/123456789/2146/1/019-lee-poster-en.pdf.

+> Library Reference Model (replacing FRBR) is a new conceptual model for constructing linked data in library community BIBFRAME as encoding format should be revised in order to reflect LRM This research is to propose the BIBFRAME s application profile practically mapping to reflect representative expression attributes and manifestation statement of LRM 's attributes.

 ***